Do you want to easily create a change request form for your website?

 Step 1: Create a Change Request Form

-WPForms is the easiest way to create a change request form in WordPress.
-WPForms Pro has a wide range of ready-made templates for every business, industry, and niche.
+WPForms is the easiest way to create a change request form in WordPress because it has hundreds of pre-made templates.

-Now that you’ve activated the plugin, you can begin creating a new form.
+Now that you’ve activated the plugin, you can create a new form.

-And once the pre-made form template loads, you’ll see that it’s already populated with fields that make creating your request template easy.
-You’ll find the following fields are already in the form:
+Once the pre-made form template loads, you’ll see that it’s already populated with fields that make creating your request form easy:

 - Company Name

 - Type of Change Request